AnonymFlow

 Honestly documented flaws

-- Linux CLI app only: no official graphical interface (but community wrappers exist —
+• Linux CLI app only: no official graphical interface (but community wrappers exist - nordvpn-gui for example).

 No VPN is perfect.
-NordVPN is the best price / speed / security / features compromise in 2026 in our measurements.
+NordVPN is the best price / speed / security / features compromise in 2026 according to public benchmarks.

 When NOT to choose NordVPN